tyzen9/tyzen9/README.md

 > The content of this project is intended for experimentation and educational purposes only.
 Use at your own risk.

 - [Wiki - Servarr Seedbox](https://github.com/tyzen9/docker-servarr-seedbox/wiki) - A comprehensive Wiki on how to use the PIA Servarr Docker Stack on a Linux host.
-- [docker-servarr-seedbox](https://github.com/tyzen9/docker-servarr-seedbox) - A Docker Stack for leveraging Servarr services, and a local or remote seedbox behind an automated [Private Internet Access](https://www.privateinternetaccess.com/) (PIA) VPN service.
+- [docker-servarr-seedbox](https://github.com/tyzen9/docker-servarr-seedbox) - A Docker Stack for Servarr services, and a local or remote seedbox behind an automated Private Internet Access ([PIA])(https://www.privateinternetaccess.com/) VPN service.
 - [docker-qbittorrent-port-helper](https://github.com/tyzen9/docker-qbittorrent-port-helper) - A docker project that watches for PIA forwarding port number changes, and applies those changes in realtime to a qBittorrent client.
 - [docker-myanonamouse-ip-helper](https://github.com/tyzen9/docker-myanonamouse-ip-helper) - A simple image that updates an established myanonamouse.net dynamic seedbox IP.